valschi/PUI2017_kwp225/README.md

 ```
 alias pui2017=“cd $PUI2017”
 ```
+These two steps cut out much of the repetitive typing that would be necessary to enter our working directory.

 Screenshots showing the commands are below:
 ![Alt text](screenshots/bash_profile.png)
 ![Alt text](screenshots/commands.png)

-A new GitHub repo was then created and linked with the local repo on my computer.
+A new GitHub repo was then created and linked with the local repo on my computer, and the two will be kept in sync.